Darkdev112/Vendorverse/README.md

  - On coming back after managing the request you have to refresh the page
  - On sending request to someone remove the alerts which get displayed after focusing on the input again
  - Navbar icon representation after logging in
+ - router.refresh not working so u have to manually refresh the page when logging in